 Important considerations in patient selection for free-flap reconstruction include age, comorbidities, and functional needs.
 Older patients are more likely to have comorbid factors that may increase their risk of exposure to prolonged anesthesia, affect wound healing, and decrease their tolerance for donor-site morbidity.
 Some patients may not need the additional functional advantages gained from free-flap reconstruction.
 The risks and benefits of free-flap reconstruction must be considered for each individual patient.

 Preoperative planning and communication with the anesthesia, nursing, and other involved surgical teams facilitate an efficient and well-executed surgical procedure.
 The tissue defect, functional needs of the patient, or both must be anticipated so that the optimal free flap is selected.
 Factors to be considered are donor-tissue characteristics and composition, the length of pedicle, color match, soft-tissue bulkiness, and the functional disability of the donor site.
 Communication about the patient’s intraoperative position and the preservation of adequate recipient vessels in the head and neck for anastomosis should also be relayed with the appropriate teams.

-Although careful preoperative planning, patient selection, and flap design are important factors in free-tissue transfers, a meticulous microvascular ...
+Although careful preoperative planning, patient selection, and flap design are important factors in free-tissue transfers, a meticulous microvascular technique is ...